jmickey/apptio-challenge/README.md

 ## Improvements

 - The provided `terraform` will deploy the full AWS environment.
 Therefore each developer would most likely require their own AWS sandbox account.
 This is fine for testing as part of a development workflow, but production deployments will preferably be done via a CI/CD pipeline.
 - The `deptool.sh` provides little to no testing or guardrails.
 If something goes wrong it does not rollback gracefully, and could leave the AWs environment in an incomplete state.
-Again, these issues would best be dealt with via a CI/CD pipeline with Behviour Driven Infrastructure (BDI) testing and automated rollbacks.
+Again, these issues would best be dealt with via a CI/CD pipeline with Behaviour Driven Infrastructure (BDI) testing and automated rollbacks.

 ## Alternatives